-We will be a mindful and considerate organisation that evaluates and mitigates the impact of its operations on the local and global environment
+We will be a mindful and considerate organisation that evaluates and be a leader in mitigating the impact of our operations on the local and global environment.

 Equality, Diversity & Inclusion

 We will be a welcoming and supportive environment for our staff, students, and communities where people from different backgrounds can achieve their potential.